• Home

 Decorating-a-Christmas-Tree

 The last time I used the fuchsia ornaments was back when I first started blogging.
-You can see them on the tree in my previous house.
-You can also see them in this Christmas home tour that was featured in BHG Christmas Magazine in 2014.
+You can see them on the tree in the photo above that was in my previous house.

-Fast forward to 2020 and the ornaments are no longer fuchsia.
+Fast forward and the ornaments are no longer fuchsia.

 Grey Hand writing white paper strips covering a round ball ornament on a Christmas tree.